username1001/Social-Network-Project-React-Version/README.md

 Now, move into the repository in terminal and type:
 `git checkout development`

+__NOTE__ Before you can run this project, you need to run `npm install` from the commandline to install all dependencies.

 Now, do not alter or change anything in this branch, Make another branch.
 Name it anything you want, say **my-features** `git branch my-features`